vivek-at-work/easeon/README.md

 Easeon is a battery loaded CRM for Apple Authorized Service Providers

 ## Capabilities / Features
-1.OTP based authentication.
+1. OTP based authentication.
-2.Life cycle management of a service request a service store.
+2. Life cycle management of a service request a service store.
-3.Support multiple apple store on single instance (multitenant) 4.Inbuilt support for apple device warranty info.
+3. Support multiple apple store on single instance (multitenant)
+4. Inbuilt support for apple device warranty info.
-5.Inbuilt support for apple device diagnostics.
+5. Inbuilt support for apple device diagnostics.
-6.Support to get apple device service history out of the box.
+6. Support to get apple device service history out of the box.
-7.Capable to manage customer waiting queues at the service centre 8.Performance matrices for individual tenants
+7. Capable to manage customer waiting queues at the service centre
+8. Performance matrices for individual tenants
-9.Out of the box user management
+9. Out of the box user management
-10.Payment tracking for a service request
+10. Payment tracking for a service request

 ## Road Map:
 1.Consignment Tracking